Written by: Jon Suyko Pharm.D., BCPS UCHealth Highlands Ranch

 - Patient Education

-- Infusion reactions may occur (38%) with the administration of isatuximab-irfc.
+- Infusion related reactions may occur (38-46%)3, 7 with the administration of isatuximab-irfc.
 These usually occur with the first infusion and in most cases, resolve on the same day.
-Infusion reactions may include difficulty breathing, cough, chills and nausea and should counsel patient to report systems4
+Infusion reactions may include difficulty breathing, cough, chills and nausea and should counsel patient to report symptom4

-- Patient should report any symptoms of low grade fever, chills, sweating, sore throat, cough or shortness of breath, and increases in blood pressure
+- Patient should report any symptoms of low grade fever, chills, sweating, sore throat, cough/shortness of breath, and increases in blood pressure

 - Patient’s with commercial or private insurance may be eligible for $0 copay; No income requirement